Hobbyists, businesses, and potential clients… this post is for you!

 Blogger Cons :

 You don’t really own it – Although it is free to use and as a free tool it is pretty good, it’s not your intellectual property.
-Should your Blogger be closed for some reason you will loose all of your content with it.
-For ‘free’ you will relinquish control and imagine loosing 5 years worth of posts.
-Back up your content if you decide use Blogger.
+Should your Blogger be closed for some reason, you will lose all of your content with it.
+For ‘free’, you will relinquish control and imagine losing 5 years’ worth of posts.
+Back up your content if you decide to use Blogger.

 Blogger Verdict :